NotNotJustin/video-game-autoclickers/README.md

 ### How do I use this?

 The program is very similar to the Minecraft Autoscroll program.
 Press CTRL + Alt + Q to start the farming script.
 Press F9 to Stop.
-Press F8 to Exit the app.
+Press F10 to Reload the app.
 When the script is running, you must be at a machine that has an interact button INSIDE of the Pizza Place.
 As far as I know, this only works there.